 We work with all of our employees, as well as third parties who we work with, to ensure they behave in a manner consistent with our values, Code of Conduct and the key principles of our compliance program, particularly as these relate to the environment, human rights and labor related issues, health and safety, anti-bribery and corruption.
 The Code of Conduct reflects our commitment to the principles of anti-corruption, anti-money laundering, anti-terrorist financing, integrity, ethics, human rights, social and environmental responsibilities and antitrust policies based on laws in effect in the countries where we operate.
 Our directors and executives have certified that they have read and that they will comply with our Code of Conduct.
 Furthermore, our Board of directors periodically monitors compliance related topics.
 A Conduct committee is in charge of promoting the implementation of the code and supervising the application of disciplinary measures.
-The last update on our Code of Conduct occurred in 2021, since then we continued with its dissemination to current and new employees at a global level.
-In 2025, we expect to review our Code of Conduct and consequently issue a new version.
-In 2022, we also launched our Code of Conduct for Suppliers and started to disseminate it to any suppliers considered to be strategic vendors.
+The last update on our Code of Conduct of Conduct for Suppliers and started to disseminate it to any suppliers considered to be strategic vendors.
 In 2023, we launched our Code of Conduct for Customers and started disseminating it as well.
 In 2024, we continued to disseminate our Code of Conduct for Suppliers and Code of Conduct for Customers.